eLearning Requirements

-The question is often asked whether online classes are easier or harder than traditional on-campus classes.
-The answer really depends on you.
-Online classes offer a flexible alternative to the traditional on-campus class, but are just as rigorous and require the same time commitment, if not more.
-We highly recommend that you carefully consider both your technical and learning skills described below, before registering for an online class.
-In addition, consider that access to a desktop or laptop computer, not just a mobile device, will be required.
+Online classes offer a flexible alternative to the traditional on-campus setting, and are just as rigorous and require the same time commitment--if not more.
+Clark College uses Canvas as a learning management tool for course delivery and communication with your professor and peers.
+Being familiar with the Canvas interface will set you up for success.
+We highly recommend that you carefully consider both your technical and learning skills described below before registering for an online class.
+In addition, consider that access to both high-speed Internet and a desktop or laptop computer, not just a mobile device, will be required.

 Technical Skills

-The skill set needed for online learning includes a lot of basic computer and technology skills that you may already know.
-Brushing up now on the ones less familiar to you will help make your online experience smoother.
+Online learning includes basic computer and technological skills that you may already have.
+Brushing up now to identify areas that you need improvement in will help make your online experience smoother.
 Necessary skills can include:

 - Typing